Shinobi881/Webpack-React-Node-Basic/README.md

 # Bare-bones Node, Webpack, React app

 ## Installation
-1. For and Clone || Download and unzip
+1. Fork and Clone || Download and unzip
 2. From your CLi, cd into the project dir
   - `npm i`
   - `npm run serve`